 Ok.
 The oil.

-If you can get your hands on a good Sicilian or Calabrese oil, they are simply without comparison.
-I'll have to scout for some brands that may be imported as I don't know if there are many (or any).
+If you can get your hands on a good Calabrese or Sicilian, they are simply without comparison.
+I'll have to scout for some brands that may be imported as I don't know if there are many (or any) to be found in NZ.
 Maybe at a specialty shop or import distributor.
-Typical southern Italian oils made from Carolea and Ottobratico are best.
-They are the perfect condiment contributing warm, savoury and subtle flavours to pasta and bean soups, minestra, and similar dishes.
-Some prefer the peppery Tuscan varieties which are good and very popular in New Zealand and in NZ grown oils, however, I still favour the liquid sunshine from Southern Italy.
+Typical southern Italian oils made from Carolea and Ottobratico are personal favourites.
+They are the perfect condiment contributing warm and subtle, almost buttery nuances, to pasta and bean soups, minestra, and similar dishes.
+Some prefer the peppery Tuscan varieties which are good and very popular in New Zealand as are NZ grown oils (go Waiheke Island).
+All good choices if the liquid sunshine from Southern Italy is unavailable.

 Oops.
 Rewind back to salt..
 Adequate salt is essential.
 And no vinegar.
-The tomatoes should have enough acidity to convince even the most die-hard balsamic or wine vinegar addict.
-It simply isn't required and gets in the way of the wine anyhow.
+This might dismay the vinegar aficionados but the tomatoes should have enough acidity to convince even the most die-hard balsamic or wine vinegar addict.
+It simply isn't necessary and tends to get in the way of the wine.

 Deciding on the addition of tuna, anchovies, a hot red pepper or cheese?
 Tuna in olive oil is best.
 Just break up a little in the tin and add.
 Anchovies are better if scraped a little to remove bones and sliced into long pieces.
-If using a hot red pepper, make sure all are aware of its presence.
-Slice as you wish.
+If using a hot red pepper, make sure all are aware of its presence and slice as you wish.
 Cheese is not a typical addition but can be used in or placed on the side.
 Mozzarella di bufala is perfection.
-Remove from the brine and set aside before slicing.
-Usually reserved for insalata caprese, which is its signature dish, or pizza margherita, this mozzarella is sublime but regular cows milk bocconcini could be substituted in a pinch.
+Remove from the brine and set aside to temper before tearing/slicing.
+Usually reserved for insalata caprese, which is its signature dish, or pizza margherita, this mozzarella is sublime but regular cows milk bocconcini could be substituted if that's your preference.

 Then all that is left is to gather are the essentials: a loaf of good bread (to tear and dip in the juices) another glass of wine, the bottle, and your dining companion.
 Take everything out to the patio and mangia!